jangler/truce/README.rst

 Truce
 =====

-An experimental text editor and/or shell.
-Alpha status.
-Currently, it's essentially just a minimal text editor.
-Future plans include the ability to use it as a filter in pipes and the ability to use it to interact with CLI programs like REPLs, FTP clients, and the like.
-The goal is to integrate well with the environment and to blur the distinction between editor and shell.
+An experimental text editor and/or shell (alpha status).
+Currently, it's essentially just a minimal text editor with the ability to pipe selected text through an arbitrary shell command.

+Future plans include the ability to use the editor as a filter in pipes, and the ability use it to interact with shell-like or REPL-like programs.

 Installation
 ------------

 ::

-	sudo pip install truce
+	[sudo] pip[3] install truce

 Usage
 -----